pytorch/pytorch/repro.md

 [TODO]: write some test cases

-[TODO]: If we have ` self.fc1 = torch.nn.Linear(10, 16)`, it doesn't work yet.
-The same error exists for Inductor Minifier.
-We need to recursively generate all submodules to dump the graph module.
+### Note: why we use ExportedProgram to save and load graphs?

-[Question]: Do we have to convert the graph module into string?
-How about serialize and dump the graph module and just load it later? like exported_program save and load.
-This is the whole point of export?
+If we have ` self.fc1 = torch.nn.Linear(10, 16)`, it doesn't work in Inductor Minifier.
+The reason is we need to recursively generate all submodules to dump the graph module.

-Sample error msg:
+If we run minifier_launcher.py, we'll see error msg:
 ```bash
   File "/home/shangdiy/.conda/envs/pytorch-3.10/lib/python3.10/inspect.py", line 1769, in getattr_static
     raise AttributeError(attr)